GregoriM04/git-for-begginers/README.md

 # Git for beginners

 The main reason for the Repo existence is to have near hand all the major (and most used) git commands for new projects.
 Because, let's be honest, sometimes we don't remember that specific, and yet, super helpful command that we need to set up an update or complete a particular section without thinking about what we wish to do and then search for some help on the web (that usually comes with a lot no needed info at that time).
 So, in order to make my life easier, I used that infamous/excellent IA tool (ChatGTP) to better explain how git commands should be implemented.
-You're welcome.
+You're welcome!

 ## Installation